Search This Site

 Flash Memory

-Compact Flash memory cards have been around for some time now, and are widely used in the digital camera industry.
+Compact flash cards have been around for some time now, and are widely used in the digital camera industry.
 It is however gaining popularity as a portable means of storing data.
 Compact flash capacity has grown over the years, and is keeping up with USB flash drives in size.

 Many laptops and even desktop computers will come now with a card reader that you can use to read and write to the compact flash card.
 You will see the speed of the card measured in the same way as you would for DVD players.
 You will see 8x, 20x, 133x etc. If you multiply that number by 150KB's, you will get the speed.
 So, for a 20x, you would have 3.0MB/s, for 133x, you get about 20MB/s.